 When you're working with multiple ordering platforms, you're probably juggling several tablets, a handful of POS integrations, and disparate orders from different delivery services.
 Not only does it create a stressful restaurant environment, but it increases the likelihood that you'll make mistakes with customer orders.
 On top of that, you probably take orders through your own website's online ordering platform.
 The bottom line is that it becomes a lot for restaurateurs to handle.

-While you want to be on as many mobile apps and takeout platforms as possible, you must find ways to connect online order brands like Grubhub, ChowNow, Doordash, and Uber Eats together.
 When you also factor in POS integration, it can streamline your online ordering system and make each opening that much smoother.
 That's why it's important to invest in different ways to consolidate online orders.

 When you're looking to consolidate your online orders, you need to handle the foundation first.
 Take a look at all the tablets you use.
 If there was a way you could combine online orders, mobile app orders, and orders placed through your own website on one screen, wouldn't you integrate it?
 Luckily, that's the current trend of top online order system applications.
 These take your online sales from delivery platforms like Grubhub and Postmates and send them to a singular device.
 These then forward onto the POS system.
 Instead of juggling multiple pieces of hardware, you now have to handle one.
 You're less likely to send incorrect tickets to the kitchen, mess up online orders, or misplace food items.